jaakkopasanen/AutoEq/README.md

 has Toneboosters Morphit plugin which has parametric equalizer.
 This app and the plugin are not free.

 #### Music EQ Equalizer
-The best app for system wide equalization on Android (without rooting) is [Music Equalizer EQ](https://play.google.com/store/apps/details?id=mediam.music.equalizer) which is a 10-band standard equalizer.
+The best app for system wide equalization on older Android phones (without rooting) is [Music Equalizer EQ](https://play.google.com/store/apps/details?id=mediam.music.equalizer) which is a 10-band standard equalizer.
 Gains for each band can be adjusted with only 1 dB resolution but this isn't a problem because the average error is then only 0.25 dB, hardly noticeable.
 Bigger problem is the potential narrow peaks and notches between the